 - Are there tasks such as weeding that can be done less often?

-6 tips for working with a lawn care or yard maintenance company.
+6 tips for working with a yard maintenance provider.

 - Find out if there is a discount for regular servicing